ebonnal/streamable/README.md

 A `stream` exposes operations to manipulate its elements, but the I/O is not its responsibility.
 It's meant to be combined with dedicated libraries like `csv`, `json`, `pyarrow`, `psycopg2`, `boto3`, `aiohttp`, `httpx`, `polars`.

-All operations ***accept both sync and async functions***, you can freely mix them within the same `stream` and it can then be consumed as an `Iterable` or as an `AsyncIterable`.
+Both sync and async functions are accepted by operations, you can freely mix them within the same `stream` and it can then be consumed as an `Iterable` or `AsyncIterable`.
 When a stream involving async functions is consumed as an `Iterable`, a temporary `asyncio` event loop is attached to it.

 ## ▼ `.map`

-Applies a transformation on elements:
+Transform elements:

 ```python
 str_ints: stream[str] = ints.map(str)